Fit for 55: European Union introduces ban on petrol and diesel cars by 2035

 Fit for 55 is a package of proposals to make the European Union’s climate, energy, land-use, transport, and taxation policies fit for reducing net greenhouse-gas emissions by at least 55% by 2030, compared to 1990 levels.

 The Commission has stated that it is to reset its 2030 passenger-car CO2 emissions target to a stricter 55% reduction, based on 2021 figures.
 Currently, this level is set at a 37.5% reduction.
 However, by 2035, the CO2 reduction target is set at 100%.
-This means carmakers will no longer be able to sell vehicles with petrol and diesel engines, bringing the ‘ICE age’ to an end.
+This means there will be a ban on carmakers selling petrol and diesel cars, bringing the ‘ICE age’ to an end.

-The need to go zero carbon will also mean the end of hybrid and plug-in hybrid (PHEV) models, so that by 2030, only battery-electric vehicles (BEVs) and hydrogen fuel-cell electric vehicles (FCEVs) will be sold in member states.
+The need for zero emission vehicles will also mean the end of hybrid and plug-in hybrid (PHEV) models, so that by 2030, only battery-electric vehicles (BEVs) and hydrogen fuel-cell electric vehicles (FCEVs) will be sold in member states.

 According to the policy paper, the majority of industry respondents, public authorities and other stakeholders supported the objective of ‘reducing CO2 emissions from cars and vans to implement the 55% target by 2030 and 2050 climate-neutrality objective’, while the public had mixed views on this.